How to Relieve Upper Back Tension

-Sitting at our desks can take up most of the working day for a lot of people, and if we aren’t sitting at our desks we are more than likely driving in the car or sitting on the couch.
-Needless to say, we tend to do more sitting than moving these days, so it makes sense that good posture while sitting is important so we don’t get back pain.
+Sitting at our desks can take up most of the working day for a lot of people.
+Additioally if we aren’t sitting at our desks we are likely driving in the car or sitting on the couch.
+Needless to say, we tend to do more sitting than moving these days.
+It makes sense that good posture while sitting is important so we don’t get back pain.

 In a perfect world, we would only sit for an hour at a time before we get up and move around.
-This may have been the case five years ago, but these days with almost everything being connected by some form of wireless device, you really don’t need to get up for much at all.
+This may have been the case five years ago.
+These days with everything being connected by some form of wireless device, you don’t need to get up for much at all.
 There is however a few things we can do each day at work and in our workouts at the gym that can help relieve back pain and help keep your posture correct.

-The best advice I can give to is to move as much as possible… The way mother nature intended us to be.
-Keeping these tips in mind and incorporating them into your day will make a big difference to the tension you hold in your upper back and shoulders while sitting at your desk.
+The best advice is to move as much as possible, the way mother nature intended.
+Keeping these tips in mind will make a big difference.
+Incorporate them into your day and notice the difference to the tension you hold in your upper back and shoulders while sitting at your desk.